imwithfriends/passwordless-login/readme.txt

 	Weak passwords are used every day by users.
 There are also people who user the same password across various services and websites.
 By using the Passwordless Login plugin your users will have one less password to worry about.

-= But what if my users don't want to login everytime via their email?  =
+= But what if my users don't want to login every time via their email?  =

 	You can extend the auth cookie expiration to something like 1 month or 3 months. (currently only possible via code; will be available in a future version).
 Also, you can offer Passwordless Login as an alternative login system and enforce stronger passwords on registration using <a href="http://wordpress.org/plugins/profile-builder/">Profile Builder plugin.</a>